Schedule/Race Day Info – Blackwood

 All competitors are required to wear their race number plate whilst running in the race.
 Numbers must be safely pinned to the front of your race top so it is clearly visible from the front.

-• GOLD number plates denote runners who have entered the entire Trail Running Series, doing at least 4 of the 5 events in the series.
+• GOLD number plates denote runners who have entered the entire Trail Running Series, doing all 3 of the events in the series.

 • RED, GREEN or BLUE number plates will be given to all other runners doing this race only, ie, who are not entered into the Series (Red – Long, Green – Medium, Blue – Short courses)